-- (f) Students intending to teach Early Childhood, Birth through Grade 2 and/or Childhood Grades 1-6 should take PSY 230 Child Development.
-Those intending to teach Middle/Adolescent Grades 5-8 and/pr 7-12 should take PSY 223 Adolescent Psychology. - (g) Students should choose a concentration based on their teaching goals and transfer needs.
-Students may choose courses to begin primary or secondary teaching concentration areas of English, social studies, math or science, or they may create a liberal arts core of courses to meet the requirements of their intended transfer institution(s).
-Students interested in other specialized areas of teaching such as art, foreign languages or technology should consult the SED certification requirements for their area of interest and work in concert with their transfer institution to find the best SUNY Schenectady course transfer options.
-Concentrations consist of a minimum of 12 credits; 15 credits are possible if a student does not need a CIS course.
-Students are encouraged to consult their academic advisor, a transfer counselor, and the requirements of their transfer institution(s) when planning their concentration.
-Students may consider the following courses as helpful to teacher education transfer: ECH 225, HUS 133, PSY 230, PSY 223, or PSY 225. - (h) TET 252 Pre-professional Seminar is a capstone course intended for the final semester of study.
+- (a) Completion of one semester of study in a World Language is the minimum requirement.
+Check with transferring institution to inquire if ASL fulfills the language requirement for transfer. - (b) Students intending to teach Early Childhood, Birth through Grade 2 and/or Childhood Grades 1-6 should take PSY 230 Child Development.
+Those intending to teach Middle/Adolescent Grades 5-8 and/pr 7-12 should take PSY 223 Adolescent Psychology - (c) Students should check with transferring institutions to choose the best elective and concentration courses for transfer. - Students may choose courses to begin primary or secondary teaching concentration areas of math, science, civilization, or humanities, or they may create a liberal arts core of courses to meet the requirements of their intended transfer institution(s). - 2.
+Students interested in other specialized areas of teaching such as art, foreign languages or technology should consult the SED certification requirements for their area of interest and work in concert with their transfer institution to find their best course transfer options. - Students may consider the following courses as helpful to teacher education transfer: ECH 225, HUS 133, PSY 230, PSY 223, or PSY 155.